 Depreciation is a standard accounting practice of allocating the cost of an asset over its useful life.

-It relies on the belief that businesses purchase many items that are useful for more than just one year.
+It relies on the premise that businesses purchase many items that are useful for more than just one year.
 However, those assets will lose value over time as they become outdated or incur regular wear and tear.

 An example people are often familiar with is purchasing a new vehicle.
 As soon as you drive it off the lot and continue to put miles on it, it becomes less valuable than when it was initially purchased.